 The Honors Program offers opportunities to academically talented day program students seeking bachelor's degrees to explore challenging and stimulating courses.
-Students are invited to apply during the Admissions process if they have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.
+Students are invited to apply during the admissions process.
+Students that qualify to apply to the Honors Program have taken courses with strong academic rigor and have demonstrated success by maintaining an overall 3.0 GPA or higher

-Students can also apply to the Honors Program after their first semester if they have a 3.6 GPA and a faculty recommendation.
+Students can also apply to the Honors Program af er their first semester if they have a 3.6 GPA and a faculty recommendation.

-Honors students enroll in honors-designated courses in the Arts & Sciences Core Experience, including smaller, student-centered honors seminars and research courses.
-The Honors Program culminates in a traditional honors thesis or approved research project.
-These experiences provide students the opportunity to work closely with some of the university's most dedicated and accomplished faculty, join a community of academically motivated students, and pursue original and individually directed study.
+Honors students enroll in honors-designated courses in the University Core Curriculum, including smaller, student-centered honors seminars and research courses.
+The Honors Program culminates in an honors thesis or approved honors-level research project.
+These experiences provide students he opportunity to work closely with some of the university's most dedicated and accomplished faculty, join a community of academically motivated students, and pursue original and individually direc ed study

-Students who participate in the Honors Program can graduate with one of three Honors designations:
+Students who participate in the Honors Program can graduate with one of three honors designations:

-- Chancellor's Honors Scholar (24 credits of Honors courses including 6 credits of research) - 2.
-President's Honors Scholar (18 credits of Honors courses including 6 credits of research) - Provost's Honors Scholar (12 credits of Honors courses including 6 credits of Honors-designated courses at the 2000-level or higher and 6 credits of research)
+- Chancellor's Honors Scholar (24 credits of honors-designated courses including 6 credits of research) - 2.
+President's Honors Scholar (18 credits of honors-designated courses including 6 credits of research) - Provost's Honors Scholar (12 credits of honors-designated courses including 6 credits of honors-designated courses at the 2000-level or higher and 6 credits of research)

-A 3.6 GPA or higher is required to graduate with an Honors Scholar distinction.
+A 3.6 GPA or higher is required to graduate with an Honors Scholar distinction